Pelham-Lab/rhythmidia/README.md

 ==============================
 ## Preprocessing of Race Tube Images
-1. Crop your scanned race tube image as desired, leaving some background on either edge
+1. Crop your scanned race tube image as desired, leaving a small amount of background on either long edge
 2. No need to make your image greyscale, fix its rotation, or increase contrast- Rhythmidia will take care of all of this internally!
 3. Race tube images can be .png, .tif, .tiff, .jpg, .jpeg, or .svg